Blazemeter/taurus/site/dat/docs/ApacheBenchmark.md

  - `iterations`: number of requests to make
  - `concurrency`: number of multiple requests to make at a time (defaults to 1).
  - `hold-for`: run load testing for specified duration
+ - `timeout`: maximum number of seconds to wait before the socket times out
  - `headers`: headers to attach to HTTP request
  - `keepalive`: use HTTP KeepAlive feature (you can use it on two levels - global for whole scenario and local for some requests)